Why A Good Frontend Developer Should Care About Web Accessibility

-I would also advise to use tooling that assists during development like eslint-plugin-jsx-a11y which is an npm package that provides a static AST checker for accessibility rules on JSX elements.
+I would also advise using tooling that assists during development like eslint-plugin-jsx-a11y, which is an npm package that provides a static AST checker for accessibility rules on JSX elements.

 I mainly use Google Lighthouse to check if my site is accessible.

-You can use one of the many accessibility checklists available online but I would recommend using any of the tools described in Accessibility Testing Tools .
+You can use one of the many accessibility checklists available online, but I recommend using any of the tools described in Accessibility Testing Tools .

 No, if you can consider accessibility from the beginning of a project and care about it throughout the development.

-- A well structured semantic HTML website helps to improve your SEO.
+- A well-structured semantic HTML website helps to improve your SEO.
 A search engine bot is, for example, blind, can’t hear, and has the cognitive abilities of a young child.
-So he is one of your most important website visitor.
-If he cannot properly access your website, you will get a lower rank in the search requests.
+So he is one of your most crucial website visitors.
+If he cannot correctly access your website, you will get a lower rank in the search requests.